 Spiders look for properties that offer them an ample supply of food to settle down on.
-Things like gardens, thick vegetation, woodpiles, and trees attract a lot of insects and the spiders who are hunting and feeding on them.
+Things like gardens, thick vegetation, woodpiles, and trees attract a lot of insects and spiders who are hunting and feed on them.
 Spiders live outside but will move into homes, garages, sheds, and other outbuildings when following their food sources.

 Where will I find spiders?